Unreal Championship 2: The Liandri Conflict: Gameplay

-Story mode

-The story mode has players take the role of Anubis, who left the previous Ascension Rights tournament for the title of Nakhti Emperor, and has become a soldier in the military.
-He returns to the tournament when he sees his former betrothed, Selket, announcing her intention to win the Ascension Rights tournament after the previous winner has fallen gravely ill and must abdicate the throne.
-Selket has made a deal with The Liandri Corporation to broadcast the tournament to the rest of the galaxy.
-Players progress through various modes as Anubis, interspersed with voice acted in game engine cut scenes that explain more of the story as they make their way through the game.
-Eventually, the only two competitors left are Anubis and Selket, with the final match having the respawn mechanics removed for the final kill.
-Anubis is successful, but is heartbroken that he had to kill the woman he loved.
-He is then approached by a representative of The Liandri Corporation who offers him a deal to bring Selket back to life through the Necris Process—so long as he continues to fight in the various tournaments run by the corporation; since even the emperor can't afford the process.
-Anubis reluctantly agrees, saying he doesn't deserve to be the Nakhti Emperor.
-The final scene shows Anubis about to address his people as their new emperor, with a Necris version of Selket behind him.

-Anubis, Selket, and various other Nakhti characters were added for this game.

-Tournament and Challenge modes
+Game modes

-Unreal Championship 2 also has additional single-player modes, the Tournament mode and Challenge mode.
-Tournament mode is a ladder-styled arcade-style mode allowing players to play as different characters in the game through a set number of matches.
+Unreal Championship 2 also has three single-player modes, the Ascension Rites, Tournament mode, and Challenge mode.
+The Ascension Rites campaign follows a tournament ladder featuring protagonist Anubis as he tries to stop his former fiancée, the power-hungry Selket, from becoming the new Nakhti empress in the Nakhti Ascension Rites.
+Tournament mode is another tournament ladder mode allowing players to play as different characters in the game through a set number of matches.
 Challenge mode has players attempting challenges of varying difficulty in single matches.
-Completing these modes unlocks different mutators and characters for use in multiplayer or single-player vs bot games.
+Completing these modes unlocks different mutators and characters for use in multiplayer or bot games.

 Multiplayer

-Before a multiplayer game starts, the host can change gravity, regenerate health, and otherwise modify gameplay with "mutators" as is common in the Unreal series of games.
+Before a multiplayer game starts, the host can change gravity, regenerate health, and otherwise modify gameplay with "mutators", as is common in the Unreal series of games.

 Multiplayer games are eight player maximum games, and can be free for all modes, such as normal deathmatch, or team-based games such as team deathmatch and capture the flag.
 Unreal Championship 2 shipped with 50 multiplayer maps to play the various modes on, with maps designated for certain gametypes.
-Online multiplayer features are no-longer available on Xbox Live with the discontinuation of all original Xbox online features.
+Although Xbox Live for the original Xbox shut down in 2010, Unreal Championship 2 is now playable on the replacement online servers for the original Xbox called Insignia.

+Plot

+The story mode has players take the role of Anubis, who left the previous Ascension Rites tournament for the title of Nakhti emperor, and has now become a soldier in the military.
+He returns to the tournament when he sees his former betrothed, Selket, announcing her intention to win the Ascension Rites tournament after the previous winner has fallen gravely ill and must abdicate the throne.
+Selket has made a deal with the Liandri Corporation to broadcast the tournament to the rest of the galaxy.
+Players progress through various modes as Anubis, interspersed with voice acted in-game engine cutscenes that explain more of the story as they make their way through the game.

+Eventually, the only two competitors left are Anubis and Selket, with the final match having the respawn mechanics removed for the final kill.
+Anubis is successful, but is heartbroken that he had to kill the woman he loved.
+He is then approached by a representative of the Liandri Corporation.
+They offer him a deal to bring Selket back to life through the Necris Process, so long as he continues to fight in the various tournaments run by the corporation.
+Anubis reluctantly agrees, saying he doesn't deserve to be the Nakhti emperor.
+The final scene shows Anubis about to address his people as their new emperor, with a Necrified version of Selket behind him.